piccolo-orm/piccolo_api/docs/source/crud/index.rst

 CRUD
 ====

-The following make it easy to create an ASGI web application from your Piccolo tables.
+The following make it easy to create an ASGI web application which turns your Piccolo tables into a powerful REST API.

 .. toctree::
     :maxdepth: 1